Calculate least-cost sample sizes for 2-stage surveys for demonstrating disease freedom,

 Design prevalence (specified level of disease to be detected) must be specified

-at both animal and herd levels.
+at both unit and cluster levels.
 Design prevalence can be specified as either:

 - a proportion of the population infected; or

-- a specific (integer) number of herds infected (for herd-prevalence only and
+- a specific (integer) number of clusters infected (for cluster-level prevalence only and

-only if the number of herds in the population is specified).
+only if the number of clusters in the population is specified).

 Inputs required include:

-- animal-level design prevalence (as a proportion only);
+- unit-level design prevalence (as a proportion only);

-- herd-level design prevalence and whether this is specified as a proportion or number of herds;
+- cluster-level design prevalence as either a proportion or an integer number of clusters;

 - the estimated test sensitivity;

-- the relative cost of testing at both herd and animal levels;
+- the relative (or actual) cost of testing at both cluster and unit levels;

 - the target system sensitivity (SSe) which is the probability of detecting